Population dynamics: Logistic function

 Simplified population models usually start with four key variables (four demographic processes) including death, birth, immigration, and emigration.
-Mathematical models used to calculate changes in population demographics and evolution hold the assumption ('null hypothesis') of no external influence.
+Mathematical models used to calculate changes in population demographics and evolution hold the assumption of no external influence.
 Models can be more mathematically complex where "...several competing hypotheses are simultaneously confronted with the data."
 For example, in a closed system where immigration and emigration does not take place, the rate of change in the number of individuals in a population can be described as:

 where N is the total number of individuals in the specific experimental population being studied, B is the number of births and D is the number of deaths per individual in a particular experiment or model.
 The algebraic symbols b, d and r stand for the rates of birth, death, and the rate of change per individual in the general population, the intrinsic rate of increase.
 This formula can be read as the rate of change in the population (dN/dt) is equal to births minus deaths (B − D).

 Using these techniques, Malthus' population principle of growth was later transformed into a mathematical model known as the logistic equation: